nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Finding a contact : `find`

 Finds a contact by their name by matching keywords with the contact's name.
-Keywords are **case sensitive**.
+Keywords are **case insensitive**.

 Format: `find KEYWORD [OTHER_KEYWORDS...]`